techworkersco/twc-site-berlin/_news/2021-07-18-cobot-woco-interview.md

 **Thanks a lot for taking part in the interview and sharing your experience!**

-**It is TWC Berlin's aim to regularly present insights from Works Council activism in all fields of the tech industry.
+**It is Berlin TWC's aim to regularly present insights from Works Council activism in all fields of the tech industry.
 If you're a Works Councillor yourself, or know a fellow worker who is, and would be interested taking part in this series, we'd love to hear from you: [content@techworkersberlin.com](mailto:content@techworkersberlin.com).**